Chester Hypnotherapy and Hypnosis Cheshire. Meditation Chester. Private Meditation Sessions

 Chester Hypnotherapy Sports Performance Hypnosis Cheshire Hypnotherapy Doctor

-Along with my lovely and esteemed fellow Council members, Dr Jane Boissiere and Dr David Kraft (Harley Street and London Hypnotherapy) (I am on the far left on the photograph above), we spend several hours spearing the word about the hugh benefits of clinical hypnosis in many medical conditions to both medical students, junior doctors and senior doctors alike.
+Along with my lovely and esteemed fellow Council members, Dr Jane Boissiere and Dr David Kraft (Harley Street and London Hypnotherapy), we spend several hours spreading the word about the hugh benefits of clinical hypnosis in medical practice for anxiety, stress, pain and many medical conditions, to both medical students, junior doctors and senior doctors alike.

 The Royal Society for Public Health has recognised that practitioners registered with the Complementary and Natural Health care Council (CNHC) are an “untapped resource” and support public health by encouraging their clients to make a range of lifestyle changes.
 This recognition is the clear message in a joint report entitles ‘Untapped Resources’ with the Professional Standards Authority for Health and Social Care (PSA), published yesterday, which looks at the potential impact that the practitioners on Accredited Registers (ARs) could have on the nation’s health and wellbeing.